Skip to main content

 Login and first run

-Package Ninja CLI login uses browser-based device authorization instead of terminal password entry.
-A normal first run is: install the CLI, run package-ninja login, approve the device in the browser, and then run a governed command such as package-ninja install to fetch policy and enforce it before package-manager side effects start.
+Package Ninja CLI connection uses browser-based device authorization instead of terminal password entry.
+A normal first run is: install the CLI, run package-ninja connect, approve the device in the browser, and then keep working. connect signs in when needed, enrolls the current project, fetches policy, and shows the active workspace, team, project, ecosystems, and policy version.

 The canonical npm package is @packageninja/cli.